-Intro to liveness detection with React Native
+Intro to Liveness Detection with React Native

 It's been over a year since the pandemic began and social distancing measures are still ongoing for good reason.
 Naturally, this has been quite the hardship for establishments that depend on the physical presence of customers.
 What it has also been is the leading factor pushing companies towards the adoption of a more digital operating model.